ror-community/ror-site/content/blog/2022-02-18-hiring-technical-community-manager.md

 ## Working at ROR & Crossref

 As a young start-up initiative, ROR is a dynamic place to work as we are growing quickly and laying the groundwork for long-term sustainability.
 We are a fun community (we do actually roar sometimes 🦁) but we also take our work seriously.
 ROR's three operating organizations work closely together and everyone contributing to ROR balances the needs of ROR with those of their home organization.
-We also work closely with ROR adopters and community stakeholders through working groups and advisory boards and aim for all of these activities to be open and transparent.
+We also work closely with ROR adopters and community stakeholders through working groups and advisory boards and aim for all of these activities to be open and transparent, in line with the [Principles of Open Scholarly Infrastructure](https://principlesofopenscholarlyinfrastructure.org) (POSI).

-ROR has a Project Lead based at CDL and a Metadata Lead with Crossref.
+ROR has a Project Lead based at CDL and a Metadata Curation Lead with Crossref.
 Our Adoption Lead has recently become our full-time Technical Lead (at DataCite) and so we're now reshaping the adoption role in the ROR team as Technical Community Management.
 This is a full-time role focused on ROR and you will be a staff member at Crossref which will include balancing being part of two teams - ROR - and Crossref.

 Crossref is about [40 staff](https://www.crossref.org/people).
 We are active supporters of ongoing professional development opportunities and promote self-learning at every opportunity.
 We are dedicated to an open and fair research ecosystem and that's reflected in our ethos and staff culture.